 “We’re not unfamiliar with people questioning certain feats.
 But we brought our most clear-eyed, stringent, ethical nonfiction backgrounds to look at it, and it really seemed irrelevant.”

 Got it — Nyad’s history of serial lying and tearing down other women doesn’t matter.
 Here at the Nyad Factcheck Annex, we’re not unfamiliar with such empty rationalizations.
+Speaking of tearing down:

 “I’m just a little tired of the internet trying to tear down a woman who’s complicated and outspoken and owns who she is,” Vasarhelyi says.
 (VF)

-Nyad has never owned who she is unless you count the day she said, “Somebody’s going to find out I’m a fraud. ” Diana Nyad is a con artist, a vocation at which she excels.
-They made this biopic, didn’t they?
+Nyad’s detractors aren’t “trying to tear her down” unless that means “trying to expose the truth about her.”
+Speaking of which, Nyad has never owned who she is unless you count the day she said, “Somebody’s going to find out I’m a fraud. ” Diana Nyad is a con artist, a vocation she excels at.
+Proof: She conned a bunch of folks into making made this biopic.

 Marathon swimmer Shelley Taylor-Smith: